zeldaret/mm/CONTRIBUTING.md

 ## Useful Links

-- [Code Files Google Sheet](https://docs.google.com/spreadsheets/d/1X83YCPRa532v-Zo0WgUsJ2kB1X9RxBta5_p9aWA8uro) - We use this to track decompilation progress and file reservations, instead of GitHub Issues or Trello or similar.

 - [Installation guide](https://github.com/zeldaret/mm/blob/master/README.md#installation) - Instructions for getting this repository set up and built on your machine.
 - [Style Guide](docs/STYLE.md) - Description of the project style that we ask contributors to adhere to.
-- [Code Review Guidelines](REVIEWING.md) - These are the guidelines that reviewers will be using when reviewing your code.
+- [Code Review Guidelines](docs/REVIEWING.md) - These are the guidelines that reviewers will be using when reviewing your code.
 Good to be familiar with these before submitting your code.

 - [Zelda 64 Reverse Engineering Website](https://zelda64.dev/mm) - Our homepage, with FAQ and progress graph :chart_with_upwards_trend:.
 - [MM decomp tutorial](docs/tutorial/contents.md) Detailed tutorial for learning in general how decomp works and how to decompile a small, simple file.